Swiftapp-hub/ControlSettings-Plugin-Swift-Assistant/README.md

 ControlSettings is a plugin for [Swift Assistant](https://github.com/Swiftapp-hub/Swift-Assistant) that allows you to manage settings with commands!

+Compatible with Swift Assistant version 1.0.1 or higher.

 ## Installation

 1. [Download](https://github.com/Swiftapp-hub/ControlSettings-Plugin-Swift-Assistant/releases/) the plugin